entavelis/AIM2020-Image-Inpainting-Challenge/README.md

 - Randomly drawn brush strokes as used in generative inpainting repository

-- Our own method for generating masks based on cellural automata (see the masks.py in the download link below)
+- Our own method for generating masks based on cellural automata (see the masks.py)

-###Download
+### Download

 Please use the following link to find the names of the 10330 images to be used for training under the text file name new_image_names.txt.
 A mask generation script in python can be found in the file masks.py.

 You can optionally use the script to download and decompress the ADE20k dataset we provide.

-##AIM Workshop and Challenges @ ECCV 2020
+## AIM Workshop and Challenges @ ECCV 2020

 Image Inpainting Challenge
 Important dates